-- CANNOT have a J1 Visa - J1 Visa holders are eligible for the PPO plan only.
+- CANNOT have a J1 Visa - J1 Visa holders are eligible for the Lion Traditional plan only.

-Due to IRS regulations governing HSA plans, PPO Savings Plan members are not eligible to enroll in the Health Care Flexible Spending Account (FSA).
-If an employee currently has money in a Health Care FSA—either through themselves or through a spouse who has elected the PPO Savings Plan—that person must use all of the money in the account before enrolling in the PPO Savings Plan.
+Due to IRS regulations governing HSA plans, Lion Advantage plan members are not eligible to enroll in the Health Care Flexible Spending Account (FSA).
+If an employee currently has money in a Health Care FSA—either through themselves or through a spouse who has elected the Lion Advantage plan—that person must use all of the money in the account before enrolling in the Lion Advantage plan.

 Paying for Medical Expenses with the HSA